jpivarski-talks/2020-04-08-eic-jlab/README.md

 <br>

 To run everything on your own laptop, use pip to install the packages listed in [requirements.txt](requirements.txt) and open [2020-04-08-eic-jlab-UNEVALUATED.ipynb](2020-04-08-eic-jlab-UNEVALUATED.ipynb) in Jupyter.

+A video of the talk is [now on YouTube](https://www.youtube.com/watch?v=FoxNS6nlbD0).